-Peripheral neuropathy is rarely fatal but may cause serious complications if left untreated.
+Peripheral neuropathy is rarely fatal.
+However, it can cause serious complications if left untreated.
 These complications may affect a person’s life expectancy.
-A healthcare professional can advise on their condition, their outlook, and how they can manage it.

 Peripheral neuropathy (PN) is damage to the nerves in the peripheral nervous system.
 The peripheral nervous system is separate from the central nervous system (CNS) that houses your brain and spinal cord.
 The peripheral nervous system sends messages from your brain all around the body.